This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - He will look for and remove gallstones in and around your gallbladder.
 X-rays or an ultrasound may be used during surgery to see your organs better or look for gallstones.
 Your surgeon will remove your gallbladder through one of the incisions.
 The carbon dioxide will be released from your abdomen.
 Your incisions will be stitched or closed with adhesive strips, then covered with bandages.

 After your surgery:

 You will be taken to a recovery room until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Tell your caregiver if you are in pain or feel like you might vomit.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will monitor you closely for any problems.
+Tell your healthcare provider if you are in pain or feel like you might vomit.
+Do not get out of bed until your healthcare provider says it is okay.
 You may be able to go home later the same day, or you may stay in the hospital overnight.

 - You may need to wear pressure stockings or inflatable boots after surgery.
 The stockings are tight and put pressure on your legs.
 The boots have an air pump that tightens and loosens different areas of the boots.
 Both of these improve blood flow and help prevent clots.

 - Deep breathing and coughing will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airways.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Hold a pillow tightly against your incisions when you cough to help decrease pain.
 Repeat these steps 10 times every hour.